MUDE-2025/GA1.4/02_traffic/Report_traffic.md

 % solution_start

-- <b>Logscale plot</b>: This technique allows to visually assess the fitting of the parametric distribution to the tail of the empirical distribution.
-We can see that both distributions don't fit the right tail terribly well: the exponential distribution overestimates the exceedance probabilities in the right tail for $F$, erring on the side of caution, and the left-tailed Gumbel underestimates the exceedance probabilities in the right tail for $v$. </li>
+- **Logscale plot**: This technique allows to visually assess the fitting of the parametric distribution to the tail of the empirical distribution.
+We can see that both distributions don't fit the right tail terribly well: the exponential distribution overestimates the exceedance probabilities in the right tail for $F$, erring on the side of caution, and the left-tailed Gumbel underestimates the exceedance probabilities in the right tail for $v$.
-- <b>QQ plot</b>: The exponential distribution does not capture the distribution in $F$ terribly well.
-For $v$, the left-tailed Gumbel distribution fits fairly well for most of the datapoints, but it deviates in both the left and right tail.</li>
+- **QQ plot**: The exponential distribution does not capture the distribution in $F$ terribly well.
+For $v$, the left-tailed Gumbel distribution fits fairly well for most of the datapoints, but it deviates in both the left and right tail.
-- <b>Kolmogorov-Smirnov test</b>: remember that the test statistic measures the difference between two distributions.
+- **Kolmogorov-Smirnov test**: remember that the test statistic measures the difference between two distributions.
 The p-value then represents the probability of observing a difference at least that large for a sample from the assumed distribution.
 If p-value is lower than the significance ($\alpha=0.05$, for instance), the null hypothesis is rejected.
 Considering here $\alpha=0.05$, we can reject that the variable $F$ comes from a exponential distribution.
 However, we cannot reject the hypothesis that $v$ might come from a left-tailed Gumbel distribution.

 % solution_end